wavebeem/wavebeem.com/src/blog/2025/js-await-generators/index.md

 ---
+date: "2025-02-23"
 title: >-
   Simulating JS await with generator functions
 description: >-
-  Did you know that before async/await existed in JS, we simulated it with generator functions?
-A brief code journey demonstrating the concept.
+  Did you know that before async functions existed in JS, we simulated them with generator functions?
+Come with me on a code journey, in which I reveal the relatively short helper function that made it all possible.
 ---

+## Why I wrote this

+This post is a reflection on the relatively untapped power of generator functions, seen through a historical lesson about the ingenuity of JS programmers before async functions were in the language.

 ## A quick refresher on generators